Architectural Art for Places of Legacy

 institutional advancement gift hand signed by artist, keepsake for donors, patrons, alumni, students, xavier university new orleans

-Each individual memento is signed in gold by artist John Marc Anderson, adding a distinctive, personal touch.
-The memento can be left blank if desired, or embellished with other insignia or decals.
+Each individual memento can be signed artist John Marc Anderson, or signed by your CEO, President, or conveying member (we’ll provide the marker!).
+They can be left blank if desired, or embellished with other insignia or decals.

 Why Your Architectural Icons Matter: A Powerful, Underutilized Tool for Institutional Advancement